michaelnisi/tubule/README.md

 # tubule - copy files from URI stream

-The tubule [Node.js](http://nodejs.org/) module is a [Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform) stream that writes files from URIs written to it, while it emits target filenames (of completed downloads).
+The tubule [Node.js](http://nodejs.org/) module is a [Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform) stream that uses http or https to get files from URIs written to it.
+While the files are copied to a local directory `tubule` emits the paths of the completed downloads.

 [![Build Status](https://secure.travis-ci.org/michaelnisi/tubule.png?branch=master)](https://travis-ci.org/michaelnisi/tubule)